skchronicles/RNA-seek/docs/RNA-seq/build.md

 >
 > For small genomes, it is recommeded running STAR with a scaled down `--genomeSAindexNbases` value.
 This option runs the build pipeline in a mode where it dynamically finds the optimal value for this option using the following formula: `min(14, log2(GenomeSize)/2 - 1)`.
 Generally speaking, this option is not really applicable for most mammalian reference genomes, i.e. human and mouse; however, researcher working with very small reference genomes, like S. cerevisiae ~ 12Mb, should provide this option.
 >
 > When in doubt feel free to provide this option, as the optimal value will be found based on your input.
+It is also worth noting that if you are working with a prokaryotic genome, like a bacterial genome, you will run to provide the `--prokaryote` option to the [run subcommand](./RNA-seq/run/).
 >
 > ***Example:*** `--small-genome`